gdevashrayee/kickstarter-analysis/readme.md

 2. Analysis of the percentage of successful, failed and cancelled outcomes based on the funding goal amounts, of the Theatre campaigns, focusing on plays.
 The results of the asks would allow Louise to visualise a summary of the data to clearly identify if certain time of the year is trending to be more successful than the other and also compare the success rates of the plays under each fundraising goal range.

-### Ask 1: Analysis of theatre outcomes based on launch dates
+### Ask 1:Analysis of theatre outcomes based on launch dates
 In order to begin analysis based on the launch dates, I was first required to identify the actual dates on the Kickstarter worksheet.
 When looking at the dataset, it is identified that the columns “deadline” (column I) and “launched_at” (column J) are in a Unix timestamp format and in order to conduct the analysis, the values in these columns need to be converted into a readable format showing day-month-year.

 ![Unix Timestamp](./img/img_1.png)